 Junior Board members recently attended the Private Equity Association (PEAC) of Chicago’s Nonprofit Forum, where they connected with community-minded young professionals to discuss ways to make an impact.
 Thank you to PEAC for hosting!

 In addition, Junior Board member Arienne represented CPA at the Rowe-Clark Math & Science Academy Career Fair in support of our Child Thrive program.
-She led a resume-building workshop, “Building Your First Resume: Telling Your Story with Confidence to Land Your Dream Job,” sharing helpful tips with juniors and seniors and guiding a group activity to help them apply what they learned to their future goals.
+She led a resume-building workshop, “Creating Your First Resume: Sharing Your Strengths with Confidence to Prepare for Your Future Career,” sharing helpful tips with juniors and seniors and guiding a group activity to help them apply what they learned to their future goals.

 April Peac